iamrohitm/Snake-game/README.md

 ## How to Play
 1. Run the `SnakeGame` class to start the game.
-2. Use the arrow keys to control the snake:
+2. Use the arrow keys to control the snake :
    - **Arrow Up**: Move up
    - **Arrow Down**: Move down
    - **Arrow Left**: Move left